Computer Science (CPSC)

 Term(s) Typically Offered: Offered as Needed

-Techniques are stressed that enable systematic development of clear, correct programs.
-Other topics include data types, algebraic notation, standard control structures, functions; input/output, arrays, and program testing and debugging.
-Programs will be written in the department's current official programming language of instruction.
+Programming techniques that enable systematic development of clear and correct programs are taught in this course.
+Topics include data types, algebraic notation, standard control structures, functions, input/output, arrays, and program testing and debugging.
+Programs will be written in the department's current official programming language of instruction: C++

 C Requires minimum grade of C.